 GIWWPN found Celtic Consciousness in likely places.
 Turn on, plug in, pass out, and see how it’s clovers all the way down.
 In 2017, GIWWPN considered Mount Silenus: A Vertical Odyssey of Extraordinary Peril as one of two finalists.
 In 2018 they awarded the coveted Genius Fellowship Grant to Petronius Jablonski “not for previous art but as an investment in his future.”

-GIWWPN features the greatest playwright since Shakespeare.
+GIWWPN acknowledges the greatest playwright since Shakespeare.
 To the Irish, Long Day’s Journey into Night is a comedy about a functional family.
-Your mileage will vary.
 (Seeking info about the production with Philip Seymour Hoffman.
 Any bootlegs?)

 GIWWPN trips on experimental fiction because we Irish invented it.
 Visit the Post-modern afterlife in The Third Policeman by Flann O’Brien.

 GIWWPN places Maeve Brennan in the same pantheon as Chekhov.
 Why haven’t you read her?